kmmuntasir/atrium-tabs/ai-changelog.md

 - ATRIUM-UI-RADIX: Refactored all dropdowns to use Radix DropdownMenu or Select as per docs/todo_radix_migration.md.
 Updated checklist.
 - ATRIUM-UI-RADIX: Refactored all expand/collapse to use Radix Accordion or Collapsible as per docs/todo_radix_migration.md.
 Updated checklist.
 - ATRIUM-UI-RADIX: Refactored all tooltips to use Radix Tooltip as per docs/todo_radix_migration.md.
 Updated checklist.
+- ATRIUM-UI-RADIX: Refactor all toggles to Radix Switch or Checkbox as per docs/todo_radix_migration.md.
+No toggles or checkboxes found in codebase.
+Updated checklist.